MarinaDomingas/flatTire/myBikeHasAFlatTiret.md

 **To tepair a damaged tube, sand and glue the damaged spot, then affix a repair kit patch** Patching kits are unexpensive and a great way to repair small problems.
 They usually contain everything needed to create an effective patch in the field.

-1. Clean and dry the damaged area
+1. Clean and dry the damaged area.
 2. Rough up the surface of the damaged area with sandpaper (to help the glue adhere).
-3. Spread the glue
+3. Spread the glue.
-4. Apply the tube patch and hold it in place with pressure
+4. Apply the tube patch and hold it in place with pressure.

 ### Reinstall the wheel

+1. Add enough air to give the tube a basic circular shape and ensure it holds air.

+2. If you completely removed your tire from the rim while fixing your flat, push one edge of the tire inside the rim.

+3. Insert the valve stem into the valve hole on the rim.
+Check that the valve stem is straight and not at an angle.

+4. Place the rest of the tube inside the tire.

+- Once the tire and valve are in place, check along its edges to make sure that the tube is not caught between the rim and the tire bead.
+This could cause another flat.

+5. Pump up the tube to its full recommended tire pressure

+- Inflate the tire slowly, checking both sides of the rim to make sure that the tire bead stays firmly seated.
+- Check the pressure with a tire gauge, since an improperly inflated tire is more likely to get a hole or tear in it.

+6. Put the wheel back on the bike

+Reverse the process you used to remove the wheel from the bike:
+- Slide the wheel onto the frame's fork, but avoid the chain or other obstructions.
+- Reconnect the brakes, reversing the procedure you used to disconnect them — this will vary by brake type.
+- Latch the quick release or tighten the nuts that hold the wheel in place.

 ## How to Find the Hole in a Tire